 If you generate a JMeter script from a recording, keep in mind that:

-- You should keep your script parameterized and use configuration elements like HTTP Requests Defaults to make your life easier when switching between environments.
+3. Keep your script parameterized and use configuration elements like HTTP Requests Defaults to make your life easier when switching between environments.

-Step 2: Test Your Script Locally with Taurus
+Step 2: Test Locally with Taurus

 Begin debugging your script with one thread and one iteration.